 You can access student email a couple of ways:

 The computers at Emerson K-12 are for the use of all students, staff and parents to further their educational pursuits.
-To ensure individual student responsibility and protection of their work, each student is given a unique student log-on and password at the beginning of each year.
-They may reset password once logged on the first time while using a district computer.
-Passwords cannot be changed at home.
-As each student’s password is unique, it is important parents ask and know their student’s user name and password.
-Parents may log onto computers using their Parent Access username and password.
+To ensure individual student responsibility and protection of student work, each student is given a unique student username and password at the beginning of each year.
+Students may reset their password once logged on the first time while using a district computer.
+As each student’s password is unique, it is important parents ask and know their student’s username and password.